google-site-verification: googleb2c69a1a87114f52.html

 Area Agency on Aging/Other Supporting Organizations

-An Area Agency on Aging (AAA) is a government or nonprofit organization that serves as a focal point for aging-related services and support within a specific geographic region, typically at the state or local level.
-The primary role of an Area Agency on Aging is to plan, coordinate, and provide services and programs that enhance the quality of life for older adults and their caregivers.
-Here are some of the key functions and services provided by AAAs:
+An Area Agency on Aging (AAA) is a government or nonprofit organization that provide services and programs that enhance the quality of life for older adults and their caregivers.
+They serve a specific geographic region, typically at the state or local level.

 9. Advocacy: AAAs often advocate on behalf of older adults at the local, state, and federal levels to ensure that their needs and interests are represented in public policy and funding decisions.